2014 League1 Ontario season: Format

 Unlike most North American sports leagues, there will be no playoffs.
 The title will be awarded to the team with the most points at the end of the 16-game regular season.
 League1 Ontario also expressed the desire to organize a final game between their champion, and the winner of the other Division 3 league in Canada, the PLSQ.

 There will also be a cup competition for the 10 teams, the final representing the last game of the season.
 This cup is unrelated to the Canadian Championship, though the Canadian Soccer Association has hinted at the possibility of including more teams in the future.

+Standings

+10 teams began the season, with clubs to play each other twice, home and away.
+Mid-season Internacional de Toronto was removed was the league with all results removed from the standings.